-2. The second step is to pull both ends of the two lines and then hold them at each side of your crossed hands.
+2. The second step is to pull both ends of the two lines and then hold them on each side of your crossed hands.

-3. For the third step, take one edge and pass it under the other end and pull tightly with both hands.
+3. For the third step, take one edge pass it under the other end, and pull tightly with both hands.

 Repeat with the other end of your line in a mirror image, and you have a solid knot that does not slip!